 Before then, you will meet your fellow Now Teachers.
 You will also start getting to know your Programme Manager.

 Some trainees may have training or an induction during the summer.
-We want you to feel part of the network as soon as possible, so mare sure you meet others in your cohort by inviting you to Now Teach sessions to and our annual conference held in London in July.
+We want you to feel part of the network as soon as possible, so we arrange welcoming events during the summer.

-Before a teacher training offer is made, we are required to make some pre-training checks.
+Before a teacher training offer is made, you will have to complete some pre-training checks.
 Any offer is conditional on the successful completion of all these checks.

 We need to ensure you have the right academic qualifications, so all Now Teach candidates must have completed an undergraduate honours degree, usually achieving at least a second class degree.

-If you studied abroad, you should apply through NARIC and send us your equivalency certificate to show that the degree is at honours level.
+If you studied abroad, you should apply through ENIC-NARIC and send us your equivalency certificate to show that the degree is at honours level.

 There are some instances where candidates without an honours degree can join Now Teach, particularly if you have achieved a Masters or PhD.
 The Recruitment team are at hand to discuss this with you.